 What is the importance of the Champlain Bridge corridor?

-The Champlain Bridge is one of the busiest bridges in Canada.
+The Champlain Bridge was one of the busiest bridges in Canada.
 It is important for local residents and commuters.
-The bridge also allows for $20 billion worth of Canada-United States trade per year.
+The bridge also allowed for $20 billion worth of Canada-United States trade per year.